-This is a very important element because if you’re not able to park your car or if you fail to park your car you’re not going to pass the exam so you definitely have to practice that.
-You will definitely practice parking in your driving lessons that’s for sure and well during the test you shouldn’t take you too long to park the car.
-You shouldn’t be driving back and forth back and forth the whole time.
+This is essential because if you’re unable to park your car or if you fail to park your vehicle, you’ll not pass the exam, so you have to practice that.
+You will practice parking in your driving lessons, that is for sure, and you should take a little bit of time during the test to park the car.
+It would be best if you weren’t driving back and forth back and forth the whole time.

-Driving School: You need to register at an official certified driving school that’s very important so you can’t just learn with your uncle or your friend.
-I know that this is very common in other countries but a German driver’s license tests that you have to take are rather difficult.
+You need to register at an official certified driving school that’s very important so you can’t just learn with your uncle or your friend.
+I know that this is very common in other countries but the German driver’s license tests that you have to take are rather difficult.

 Already have your driver’s license !!!
-You can drive in Germany for a maximum period of six months and after that, you need to either extend your driving licence or you need to obtain the German driver licence and that depends on which country you’re from.
-If you’re from an EU country or EEA country you can usually extend your drivers license.
-However, if you are from a country outside of the EU you have to obtain the German driver’s license so that means taking either the practical or the theoretical exam or even both.
+You can drive in Germany for a maximum period of six months, and after that, you need to either extend your driving license or obtain a German driver’s license, which depends on which country you’re from.
+You can usually extend your driver’s license if you’re from an EU country or EEA country.
+However, if you are from a country outside of the EU, you must obtain a German driver’s license, which means taking either the practical or the theoretical exam or even both.

 - Passport or Ausweis (German ID card)

 - 1 photo (Lichtbild, 35 x 45 mm, borderless)